MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 dotnet new -i Microsoft.PowerPlatform.PowerAutomate.Desktop.Actions.Templates
 ```

-The creation of custom actions for desktop flows is summarized in the following steps:
+The creation of custom actions (preview) for desktop flows is summarized in the following steps:
 - Create a new project using Power Automate Desktop Actions - Visual Studio templates (preview).
 - Build your project.
 - Sign the generated .dll with a trusted certificate.